-1. Trial of Laboru after Previous C-Section (TOLC)
+1. Trial of Labour after Previous C-Section (TOLC)

-There is 3.3. fold increased risk of spontaneous uterine rupture after previous C-section compared with women who undergo elective repeat cesarean delivery.
-But it is quite interesting to note that if there has been one successful VBAC (vaginal birth after C-section) earlier, the chance of uterine rupture during VBAC subsequently is decreased.
+There is a threefold increased risk of spontaneous uterine rupture after a previous C-section compared with women who undergo elective repeat cesarean delivery.
+But, it is quite interesting to note that if there has been one successful VBAC (vaginal birth after C-section) earlier, the chance of uterine rupture during VBAC subsequently is decreased.

-Multiple potential theories exist, but the 2 most obvious are that a successful prior VBAC attempt ensures that –
+Multiple potential theories exist, but the two most obvious are that a successful prior VBAC attempt ensures that –

-- The integrity of the uterine scar has been tested previously under the stress/strain conditions during labor and delivery that were adequate to result in vaginal delivery without prior uterine rupture.
+- The integrity of the uterine scar has been tested previously under the stress/strain conditions during labour and delivery that were adequate to result in vaginal delivery without prior uterine rupture.

 2. Type of C-Section Scar